qbg/syntax-rules/README.md

 There is currently no way to give a meaningful argument list to a macro.

-The syntax error messages do not indicate where the macro was used.

 ## License

 Copyright (C) 2010 Brian Goslinga